 Slack helps our teams communicate internally.
 It helps keep people, projects and tasks moving forward.
 It just works well and works for us.
 A few benefits that our team really likes is that Slack is easy to use, it cuts down on emails and provides us presence information.
 Despite its name, Slack doesn’t mean what you think it means and in fact it works just the opposite for.
 It motivates us, provides energy and actually speeds things up.
 Slack's tagline is the place where work happens.
 Check it out Slack for yourself here.

-Bonus: Although this is a Top 5 list, we would be remiss without mentioning our favorite tool; our own service.
+Bonus: Although this is a Top 5 list, we would be remiss without mentioning our favorite tool; our own service that helps companies connect, integrate, and improve overall communications.
 We are of course a little biased with this one!

 (6) Level365 - UCaaS

 Level365 offers a complete Unified Communications as a Service (UCaaS) solution with enterprise voice that is customized and scalable for your business.
 Our service provides seamless integration of business communications among desk phones, computers and mobile devices to support remote teams and flexibility for on-site staff.
 The UC platform extends beyond voice communications with Unified Messaging, Presence, Analytics, Chat/SMS, Cloud Faxing, Business Systems Integration and more.
 Our favorite feature is not just reliable business voice service, but rather the overall benefits and functionality through our Web Portal and Mobile app that allow us to work wherever and whenever we want.